Affiliate marketing is an ever changing game.

 How then, do you stay relevant in a space that changes so rapidly?

 You must always be searching for knowledge.
 You must always be curious about the cutting-edge.
+You must always be seeking the next best affiliate program.
 You must always be willing to learn from leading influencers within the industry.

 There are a ton of general marketing blogs out there (think; social media and content marketing).
 What we need to learn from are the blogs and publications that offer actionable resources and tactics that drive real results for affiliate marketing professionals.

 With that said.
 Here are 25+ affiliate marketing blogs you should add to your reading list this year.